 It’s not obvious what these two groups have in common.
 Conservatives want order and hate change.
 Liberals want individual autonomy and hate government.
 The only thing that could bring them together would be an activist government trying to implement social change.
 Governments like the Soviet Union.
 Governments like the civil rights driven welfare states of the 1960s.
 The Right that we see now was as much a product of the 60s as Jimi Hendrix.
 It was not until the late 70s that they had the opportunity to take power in the US and the UK.

 The 80s were the glory years.
 Rolling back welfare provisions.
 Smashing organized labour.
 Blocking civil rights legislation.
 Denouncing the Evil Empire.
 And then something unexpected happened.
 The Soviet Union and the Warsaw Pact collapsed.
 Quickly.
 Relatively bloodlessly.
 Within the space of a few short years, there was no Evil Empire.
 The 90s were a mixed time for Conservatism.
 Sure there were gays and brown people to be suspicious of.
 There was the “Left-Wing Lying Media” But where were the real enemies?
 The battles of the 80s had all been won.
-China was still lurking under the radar, having dealt with their 1989 dissents more ruthlessly and effectively than the Soviets.
-But nothing brings people together like a common enemy and the tensions between Conservatives and Liberals keep bubbling up (more recently Brexit can be seen as one such argument).
+China was still lurking under the radar, having dealt with their 1989 dissidents more ruthlessly and effectively than the Soviets.
+But nothing brings people together like a common enemy and the tensions between Conservatives and Liberals keep bubbling up (Brexit can be seen as one such argument).

 All was not lost.
 Enter Islamic terrorism.
 Spectacular acts of horrific violence committed (mostly) by people who don’t look like you.
 There is a problem with Islamic terrorism though.
 There isn’t enough of it.
 There are were 1.5 billion Communists in 1989.
 The threat from Islamic terrorists is real but they are small and localized.
 The threat they pose is not existential.
 So you need something bigger.
 How about Islam itself?
 That’s over a 1 billion people.
 It can be the new ideology.
 Islamic immigrants within Western societies are just like the Communist infiltrators of the 1950s.
 We must stand strong against these Islamist nations.
 Unless we buy oil from them and they only kill their own people rather than ours.
 In which case, they are fine.

 Now this model of Islam-as-Communism is all well and good as a story.
 But the Sheik-as-Commissar analogy is very shaky.
 Communism as a belief system was shallowly held within its host nations.
 Islam is woven into the fabric of many nations.
 Do the “Islam-as-Ideology” folks really believe that all need to do is topple a couple of governments and everyone will throw away their prayer rugs and headscarves?
 Communism brooked no competitors.
 It very possible for a country to be both majority Muslim and secular.
 Political Islam (which is not the same as Islamic terrorism) is a force but suppressing it does not seem to be working.
-What it offers (identity, pride, order) but be taken seriously much as what communism and socialism offer (justice, equity, material development for all) must be taken seriously.
+What it offers (identity, pride, order) must be taken seriously much as what communism and socialism offer (justice, equity, material development for all) must be taken seriously.
 As George Box famously almost said: All models are wrong, some are useful.
 This model is not useful.

 - Are you a communist?
 A. No.